nyberry/HDPM097/report.md

 ### Ring-fenced acute stroke beds

 The ring-fenced stroke-bed scenario showed the largest divergence from the published results.
-In the recreation, ring-fencing was implemented by comparing delay against stroke-only occupancy within the acute unit.
+In the recreated models, ring-fencing was implemented by comparing delay against stroke-only occupancy within the acute unit.
 This produced a stronger reduction in delay than was reported by Monks et al. While the direction of effect was correct, the magnitude suggests that our recreated ring-fencing rule is likely to be more restrictive than the mechanism used in the original model.

 **Table 6.
 Acute beds: published versus recreated results for current admissions and ring-fenced stroke beds**